 The design of the app will be integrated.
 The app development will begin and will be delivered on the basis of milestones set.

-Maintenance and Support#maintenance-and-support
+Maintenance and Support#

 Most apps need version upgrades, regular maintenance, and other support.
 Who will handle those items?
 Don’t wait until after launch to ask your developer about supporting bug fixes and minor improvements.